-For version 1 of the API, only univariate timeseries data is expected to be communicated.
+For version 1 and 2 of the API, only equidistant timeseries data is expected to be communicated.
 Therefore:

-- only the array notation should be used, - "start" should be a timestamp on the hour or a multiple of 15 minutes thereafter, and - "duration" should be a multiple of 15 minutes.
+- only the array notation should be used (first notation from above), - "start" should be a timestamp on the hour or a multiple of the sensor resolution thereafter (e.g. "16:10" works if the resolution is 5 minutes), and - "duration" should also be a multiple of the sensor resolution.